OpenSuSE Man Pages

 Even when the filesystem correctly handles the coherency issues in this

-either mode alone.
-Likewise, applications should avoid mixing mmap(2)
+ther mode alone.
+Likewise, applications should avoid mixing mmap(2) of

-The behaviour of O_DIRECT with NFS will differ from local filesystems.
+The behavior of O_DIRECT with NFS will differ from local filesystems.

 Older kernels, or kernels configured in certain ways, may not support